 Step 5: Line Striping

 This is the final step for maintaining parking lots.
-You’ll need; a chalk line to mark where to paint, line marking paint, and a way to apply the lines.
+You’ll need a chalk line to mark where to paint, line marking paint, and a way to apply the lines.
 If you choose to paint by hand with a roller, be sure to use a straight-edge for precise lines.
 Don’t forget stencils for specific areas, like handicap spaces, and fire lanes.
-For an extremely good price, you can invest in this striping machine, which comes with a lifetime warranty!
+For an extremely good price, you can invest in parking lot striping machines, which comes with a lifetime warranty!
 For businesses that want to tackle jobs on a regular basis, there are more powerful and productive choices.